Disc-Rescue-Network/drn-api-ts/README.md

 ### [/src](/src)

-`app.ts` is the main entry point for starting the app routing where middleware and endpoints are established.
+`server.ts` is the main entry point for starting the http server.

-`middleware.ts` has additional custom middleware functions, i.e. validating org_code in auth bearer token.

-`api.json` is the OpenAPI spec that enforces requests and responses, returning a specific error message on what is wrong with the request to the requesting client, or the server depending on which violates the response format.
+`web/index.ts` is the web request handler/listener that registers routes for different services.

 ### [/src/services](/src/services)